Quotes Icon

 1. Do you use more than one device (phone, laptop, etc.)?

 For the vast majority of people, the answer is, of course, “yes.”
-However, it’s worth noting that many Android password manager options are tied to your phone or browser.
+Many Android password manager options are tied to your phone or browser.
 In that case, you may end up with a separate password list on your laptop.
+This makes bulk management actions more difficult as it all needs to be done on your Android phone instead of a larger browser window on your laptop.

 1. How “Android” are you?